KrystianD/KrystianD/README.md

 ### :astronaut: About me

 So I am a software developer who actively develops since 2003.
 Given this quite plenty of time, I managed to learn a multitude of different languages and technologies.
 I encourage you to browse my public projects.
-Maybe you will find something interesting? :thinking:
+I hope you will find something interesting :thinking:.

 I like everything related to computers (from the transistor to the cloud), but given the extreme shortage of available hours in the day, I can hardly be an expert in everything (doing my best, though!) :smiley:.
 Nevertheless, I am quite good at implementing and integrating various things, from embedded, through web, mobile & desktop apps, to server-side software.
 I have also hands-on experience in configuring and managing servers and clouds.
 Also, I love automating things, both in real and virtual worlds.